-You can use the High Dynamic Range in the night photography also but is very important to see where certainly is a source of light and what is the attitude the light to the area, which you would like to capture.
+You can use the High Dynamic Range in night photography also but is very important to see where certainly is a source of light and what is the attitude of the light to the area, which you would like to capture.
 You can learn more about HDR from my previous article about D5300.

-However, in my opinion, using the HDR during the dark conditions is slightly different.
+However, in my opinion, using the HDR during dark conditions is slightly different.
 First of all, the same as during the day you have to adjust your HDR value properly, otherwise your photo will look like a painted sketch.
 The night lights are weaker than daylight, thus your exposure time is longer and you have much more light sources at all, not mainly 1 or 2 like during the day.

 If you are planning to use HDR take into account 3 basic situations (Pic.22):

 1) You – Object – Light – you are going to take a photo of an object, which is covered by the light beyond.
 You can use HDR medium level only.

 2) You – Light – Object – when you are going to capture something, which is outside the light beyond is essential to use an extra high HDR level.